mdn/mdn-contributor-spotlight/contributors/yitao-yin/index.md

 ## How did you start using MDN?

-When I first wrote some HTML with VS Code, I noticed built-in help references MDN Web Docs API docs.
+When I first wrote some HTML with VS Code, I noticed built-in help references MDN's web API docs.
 I was curious about it and started to read some articles.
 Then I found that MDN Web Docs is an open-source project, and we can conveniently improve the documentation.
 I started contributing to the project, from fixing typos to translating articles.

 ## What do you like about the website?